Community Effort Orlando

-Community Effort Orlando (often shortened to CEO) is an annual fighting game event held in Daytona Beach, Florida.
-Prior to 2018, CEO was held in Orlando, Florida.
+Community Effort Orlando (often shortened to CEO) is an annual fighting game event held in Orlando, Florida.
 Introduced in 2010 and organized by Alex Jebailey, the event is known for its strong ties to the fighting game community.
 Fighting game players compete in a wrestling ring during the event's tournaments, and CEO has been a mainstay of the Capcom Pro Tour since its establishment in 2014.
 An annual side-event titled CEOtaku was initiated in 2015.
+From 2018 to 2024, CEO was held in Daytona Beach, Florida.

 Background

 Described in 2016 as one of the biggest fighting game community events in the United States by Red Bull, CEO has been running annually since 2010 and has grown exponentially every year.
 Organized by Alex Jebailey, the event is known primarily for emphasizing community spirit.
 Jebailey's goal as CEO is to ensure the entertainment of all its attendees.
-The event has an "infamous" wrestling ring in which tournament players compete and those who reach the finals make "WWE style entrances".
+The event has an "infamous" wrestling ring in which tournament players compete and those who reach the finals make professional wrestling style entrances.

 Jebailey himself has been interested in video game competition since 1993, when he won a local Street Fighter II Turbo tournament on the Super Nintendo Entertainment System.
 He has competed in various tournaments during the 1990s and 2000s, including Mortal Kombat and Killer Instinct competitions, as well as professional trading card game contests.
 Here, he got the inspiration and experience to become a tournament organizer.
 Jebailey joined Iron Galaxy in 2014.

 History

 2010–2013

 In 2010, there was a fighting game event that was "supposed to" happen in Orlando, but things did not come together until Alex Jebailey was assigned as Tournament Organizer three weeks prior to when the event was planned.
 He named the event Community Effort Orlando, managed the tournament brackets on his own, and ran the stream with one colleague.
 Florida was not known for having an active fighting game community, though the 2010 open tournament totaled 300 players.

 CEO was held on June 10–12 in 2011.
 Orlando Business Journal reported in 2012 that CEO was growing steadily, having reached 1,600 attendees and 30,000 online viewers.
 Jebailey stated that his presence on social media such as Twitter and Facebook has allowed the event to grow in size.
 At this point, CEO was part of the "Road to Evo" series of major ranking events.

 CEO 2013 had over 1,800 attendees.
-The day after winning a CEO tournament, Marvel vs. Capcom 3 player Noel Brown was arrested for domestic abuse after attacking a fellow tournament player.
+The day after winning a CEO tournament, Marvel vs. Capcom 3 player Noel Brown was arrested for "domestic violence battery" after allegedly attacking his ex-girlfriend and a fellow tournament player.